Black Charlottesville Has Seen This All Before

 We must remember that the Ku Klux Klan, Alt-Right, and all other radical right revolutionaries are mere spawns and remnants of larger institutions that have made it their business to discriminate against difference.

-For activists in the area, that connection between the sensational violence of the Klan and other hate groups, and the daily discrimination that black people in Charlottesville face is one that precious few leaders are willing to make.
+For activists in the area, that connection between the sensational violence of the Klan and other hate groups, and the daily discrimination that black people in Charlottesville face, is one that precious few leaders are willing to make.

-Charlottesville-Albemarle NAACP president emeritus M. Rick Turner, perhaps the loudest voice on race issues in the Charlottesville area, is one of those activists.
+Charlottesville-Albemarle NAACP President Emeritus M. Rick Turner, perhaps the loudest voice on race issues in the Charlottesville area, is one of those activists.
 I met with him and the local NAACP chapter at its Monday night event at the Jefferson-Madison Library, next door to the statue of Robert E. Lee in Emancipation Park.
 “I’ve been doing this for 30 years,” he told me before the event. “[White nationalists] took over our town like we didn’t even live here, but that’s already been happening, you see.”

-When it came time in the event to talk about what had happened at the park, the eyes in the room all fell to Turner.
+When it came time in the event to talk about what had happened at the park, the eyes in the room all fell on Turner.
 He turned around in his chair, with his blue NAACP baseball cap bobbing when he spoke.
 “People want to have a conversation,” he began.
 “Rightfully so.
 But see we’ve had conversations, ever since the Civil War, every time something happens.
 That’s why nothing ever gets done beyond that, because the courage stops right there.”

 Perhaps it was fitting that the NAACP event—which had been planned months ago—was a showing of Ava Duvernay’s documentary 13th, which has garnered accolades and media attention for its survey of how overt racism and white-supremacist extremism became codified and perpetuated as the modern American criminal-justice system.
 The mixed-race crowd in the drafty old library room sat around a single projector, straining to hear the film’s messages over a single speaker.
 One quote from the film garnered more than a few nods: “Systems of oppression are durable, and they tend to reinvent themselves.”